joaomacalos/bkr_accounting_2020/figure3_cap_gains.md

 capital gains, several countries, 2002-2018” of the paper “Does the accounting framework affect the operational capacity of the central bank?
 Lessons from the Brazilian experience” was built, step by step.
-The collection and cleaning steps are presented, but static versions of the data were saved for future reproducibility of the paper.
+The collection and cleaning steps are presented but not evaluated.
+Static versions of the data were saved for future reproducibility of the paper.

 The first step is to load the `tidyverse` and the `lubridate` packages that are extensively